dermers/dermers.github.io/adv_writ/index.md

 *While not very long, the exercise where we had to explain a car accident to three different audiences is a great example of what I feel I learned in this course.
 While I think I have had decent writing skills for a few years now, this course really allowed me to develop the ability to tailor those skills towards a specific audience with a specific goal in mind.
 When I join my field and write to a Computer Science audience, I have to be able to adopt styles, tones, and formatting that I have not had as much practice in as traditional writing.*

 To Parents: “I got in an accident.
 Everyone’s ok.
-I haven’t said anything.The police etc. are on their way, I’ll wait for you.”
+I haven’t said anything.
+The police etc. are on their way, I’ll wait for you.”
 To Friends: “Welp, I hit a car”
 To Insurance: “It was raining with low visibility and I was in a minor collision.
 I have not claimed responsibility.
 What do we need to do?”